6 things I wish I knew before going to Venezuela

 This will depend a lot on where you are from.
 If your national currency is dollar or euro, then we could say yes, it is cheap, although you must bear in mind that the currency exchange changes constantly.
 For example, you have the official change, but you will be losing money, and another option is the parallel or black change with which you can get a reasonable change price.

-One advice is to avoid saying all the time when shopping, "How cheap!"
-In case you can change your money with the parallel change since that value is more or less half the value of a local worker's salary.
+One piece of advice is to avoid saying all the time when shopping, "How cheap!" in case you can change your money with the parallel change since that value is more or less half the value of a local worker's salary.
 You must understand that the current time in Venezuela is not good due to the high inflation that the country is suffering.

 Keep in mind the following tips:

 • Avoid buying with credit cards because what cost 1 dollar, paying with a credit card will transform into 300 dollars; this is how it works and take it as an example since the change is constant.

 • Do not use ATM for the reason I mentioned above.

 • Exchange your money with trustworthy people.
 You can meet a local that can help you since many have accounts in another country.
 You can make the transfer, and the person can give you the local cash.

 • If your currency is the euro, exchange it for the dollar since it is a better value.

 • I hope that these tips have been helpful to you in case you are planning to visit Venezuela capital, keep them in mind, for then do not regret it.
 Remember that although the current time in Venezuela is not the best, with caution, it is possible to enjoy and visit its beautiful places.

 • I wish with all my heart that the situation due to the Venezuela crisis is improved since it is a very beautiful country but that few are encouraged or can enjoy its natural beauties.